 Resume Tips: The Fundamentals

 An effective resume has several key sections.
-Use this resume checklist to ensure you hit each area found in a stellar application.
+Use this resume checklist to ensure you know exactly what to put on a resume.

 1. Update Your Contact Details